Our Uruguay family travel blog explores the history, beauty, and culture of one of the best family destinations in South America

 Although the Oriental Republic of Uruguay is the second smallest country in South America, it is ranked highest for peace, lack of corruption, and freedom of the press.
 It is also one of the most prosperous countries per capita in Latin America.

-- Currency in Uruguay is the Uruguayan Peso.
+- The currency in Uruguay is the Uruguayan Peso.
 The average value of the Uruguayan Peso is approximately $0.034 USD.
 You can check out the current value here.

 - The capital of Uruguay is Montevideo.
 This city is one of the most vibrant in South America.